element-hq/element-web/CONTRIBUTING.md

 -   Add comments to the diff for the reviewer that might help them to understand why the change is necessary or how they might better understand and review it.

+### Changelogs

-We rely on information in pull request to populate the information that goes into the changelogs our users see, both for Element Web itself and other projects on which it is based.
+There's no need to manually add Changelog entries: we use information in the pull request to populate the information that goes into the changelogs our users see, both for Element Web itself and other projects on which it is based.
 This is picked up from both labels on the pull request and the `Notes:` annotation in the description.
 By default, the PR title will be used for the changelog entry, but you can specify more options, as follows.

 To add a longer, more detailed description of the change for the changelog: